 Fishing

 There is recreational fishing all around the Ermioni coast.
 I joined the locals a couple of times fishing near the big car park at the back of the harbour on the Limani side.
 A simple pole rod using bread and cheese paste as bait resulted in a fair few fun-sized fish.
 Nothing worth eating really but still good fun.
-Octopus is also a real possibility; you could try an octopus rig baited with a chicken foot.
+Catching an octopus is also a possibility; you could try an octopus rig baited with a chicken foot.

 There are several options to go out on a boat fishing.
-We didn’t explore this.
-Fishing is not my thing and I gets seasick on a wet road.
 The best place to enquire is Asterias fishing and swimming shop near Marias.
 There are some gigantic fish out there!
 I’ve seen photos to back up the stories.

 Market Day on Thursdays